uea-teaching/computing-principles/lectures/system/system.md

 pipe the output of `ls` to our python process
 <!-- .element: class="fragment" -->

-note: subprocess is a very advanced module, but very powerful.
+note: subprocess is an advanced module, but very powerful.
 You can run almost anything on your system.
+In the same way as piping stdout you can pipe stderr - for warnings and so on.

 Lets leave it there...